jymaze/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-Here is a view of the top rows of the dataset after imputation.
+Here is a view of the top rows of the dataset after imputation:

 ```r